Most laundromats are utilizing mass marketing techniques to try and draw business.

 Claim or Create Your Business Listing.

 You should also be sure to respond to any reviews you get – good or bad – positively.
 If a review is negative, ask the person to reach out privately to come to a resolution.
 Many times, the person won’t reach out.
-That’s OK – to anyone who reads that review later on, you’ll come across as a responsive and caring business owner – which is exactly what you want.
+That’s OK – to anyone who reads that review, later on, you’ll come across as a responsive and caring business owner – which is exactly what you want.
 By responding to the positive reviews, even with something as simple as “thank you” – you’ll encourage more interaction with your page.
-Having more positive reviews also influences your search results.
+Having more positive reviews also influences your search results and will help improve your overall laundry marketing efforts.

 Get Active on Social Media